seamusleahy/wp-zero/Readme.markdown

 The options 'container', 'container_id', and 'container_class' are added to ```wp_page_menu```.

 ### HTML5 comments ###
-The comment tree is generated with the HTML5 element of ```<article>``` with the help of the ```Zero_Walker_Comment``` walker class.
+The comment tree is generated with the HTML5 element of ```<article>``` with the help of the ```ZEROMTHEME_Walker_Comment``` walker class.

 ### Header and footer templates ###
 You should not need to modify the footer.php or header.php templates because they only handle the doctype, head element, body element, and html element.

 To modify the start and end of the page, you can edit the body-header.php and body-footer.php templates.